webxdc/store/README.md

-## Webxdc app store
+## Webxdc store: discover and share the latest apps to your chats

 **Status: ALPHA, use at your own risk**

-Welcome to the Webxdc app store (xdcstore for short) which currently consists of:
+Welcome to the Webxdc store (also xdc store for short) which currently consists of:

-- a Rust-implemented bot which operates on an e-mail address for Delta Chat users
+- **Store bot**: a Rust-implemented bot which operates on an e-mail address and sends out a store xdc app.

-- a "store.xdc" sent from the bot to users supporting search and discovery of apps, including forwarding/sharing them with user-chosen chats
+- **Store xdc**: gets sent from the bot to users when they setup contact or send the bot a message.
+The store xdc supports search and discovery of the **app index**, including forwarding/sharing an app into user-chosen chats.

-- a command line interface to import/make apps available
+- The store bot command line interface allows to import apps to make them available in the **app index** which is presented by the store xdc.

 ## Getting started with sharing a first app to a chat group